solana-labs/solana/docs/src/inflation/terminology.md

 The inflation rate actually observed on the Safecoin network after accounting for other factors that might decrease the *Total Current Supply*.
 Note that it is not possible for tokens to be created outside of what is described by the *Inflation Schedule*.

-- While the *Inflation Schedule* determines how the protocol issues SAFE, this neglects the concurrent elimination of tokens in the ecosystem due to various factors.
+- While the *Inflation Schedule* determines how the protocol issues SOL, this neglects the concurrent elimination of tokens in the ecosystem due to various factors.
 The primary token burning mechanism is the burning of a portion of each transaction fee.
 While $100\%$ of each transaction fee is currently being destroyed, it is planned on reducing this burn rate to $50\%$ of each transaction fee, with the remaining fee to be retained by the validator that processes the transaction.
 - Additional factors such as loss of private keys and slashing events should also be considered in a holistic analysis of the *Effective Inflation Rate*.
 For example, it’s estimated that $10-20\%$ of all BTC have been lost and are unrecoverable and that networks may experience similar yearly losses at the rate of $1-2\%$.

 ### Staking Yield [%]
-The rate of return (aka *interest*) earned on SAFE staked on the network.
+The rate of return (aka *interest*) earned on SOL staked on the network.
 It is often quoted as an annualized rate (e.g. "the network *staking yield* is currently $10\%$ per year").
 - *Staking yield* is of great interest to validators and token-holders holders who wish to delegate their tokens to avoid token dilution due to inflation (the extent of which is discussed below).
-- $100\%$ of inflationary issuances are to be distributed to staked token-holders in proportion to their staked SAFE and to validators who charge a commission on the rewards earned by their delegated SAFE..
+- $100\%$ of inflationary issuances are to be distributed to staked token-holders in proportion to their staked SOL and to validators who charge a commission on the rewards earned by their delegated SOL..
     - There may be future consideration for an additional split of inflation issuance with the introduction of *Archivers* into the economy. *Archivers* are network participants who provide a decentralized storage service and should also be incentivized with token distribution from inflation issuances for this service.
 	- Similarly, early designs specified a fixed percentage of inflationary issuance to be delivered to the Foundation treasury for operational expenses and future grants.
 However, inflation will be launching without any portion allocated to the Foundation.
 - *Staking yield* can be calculated from the *Inflation Schedule* along with the fraction of the *Total Current Supply* that is staked at any given time.
 The explicit relationship is given by: